 Caring for someone throughout the stages of AD can leave caregivers feeling powerless, unprepared, and frustrated.
 Understanding how the disease affects the brain can help caregivers know more about what to expect as it progresses and how to prepare for the later stages.
 Reducing the amount of surprise involved can make this process less stressful and help caregivers to better look after themselves and their loved ones.

 Remember that Alzheimer's disease is not natural aging.
 It is a progressive disease that causes the abnormal death of brain cells.
-The initial symptoms often include memory loss, but as the disease progresses, it kills more of the brain until the person is unable to move, swallow or breathe.
+The initial signs of dementia often include memory loss, but as the disease progresses, it affects more of the brain until the person is unable to move, swallow or breathe.

 Main Parts of the Brain